 RankBrain and earlier Google algorithms were unable to understand the context of “to”, resulting in also returning results for US citizens travelling to Brazil.
 BERT can, however, pick up on the nuance of “to” and will only return results for users looking to go to the US.

 Google estimates that BERT will initially help Search better understand one in ten searches in the US in English and impact ranking for featured snippets.
-(Featured snippets are the most desired real estate in search rankings.)
+(Featured snippets-–selected search results that are featured on top of Google’s organic results below the ads in a box–are the most desired real estate in search rankings.)
 With so much at stake, marketers must change the ways that they write content and closely monitor the changes Google and other search engines apply to their algorithms to ensure that their online assets are employing the latest best practices for optimal visibility results.

 How to rank well with BERT

 Following the implementation of BERT, it is more important than ever that marketers write quality content.
 In the past, marketers attempted to rank well by stuffing a number of high-value keywords into a piece of content.
-This SEO method produced results in terms of ranking but significantly impacted readability.
+This search engine optimization (SEO) method produced results in terms of ranking but significantly impacted readability.
 With BERT, this kind of poorly written content will have difficulty finding its way to the top of the search rankings.

 This is not to say that you should not continue to employ SEO best practices.
 You will still want to adhere to foundational SEO techniques including researching and transcreating keywords (particularly long-tail keywords), internal and external links, headings, etc. But you will want to use these strategies in a way that does not sacrifice the quality of your content.